What is a Committee of Professional Interest?

 What are the requirements for serving on a committee?

-An individual may serve on a committee provided he or she specializes in the area of the committee's responsibility; is a full-time employee of an active or commercial member company; and is appointed by the company’s primary AFSA contact (CEO or principal officer to AFSA).
+An individual may serve on a committee provided he or she specializes in the area of the committee's responsibility; and is a full-time employee of an active or commercial member company.

 Can more than one person from my company serve on a committee?

 Membership is limited to one voting member, but others may join from the same company or qualified parent company.

 As a committee member, if I am unable to attend the meeting, may I send a substitute?

 Substitutes and guests may attend at the discretion of the committee chair.

 Can someone from a parent company of a primary AFSA member company serve on a committee?

 Representatives from a parent company in a related business (but not an active member) are eligible to serve on committees provided that the active member subsidiaries collectively pay appropriate dues.